janwillemstegink/rdap.hostingtool.nl/README.md

 # xml-whois
-XML-exchange of web domain WHOIS-properties
+Public XML-exchange of web domain WHOIS-properties

 2022-01-26:
-My purpose is to communicate Whois.
+My purpose is to communicate Whois to public in a readable way.
-The views must really be readable for public.

 See also https://webhostingtech.nl